Quick facts about Gum Problems

 In addition to keeping an overall healthy lifestyle, the key to managing gum problems lies in a good oral hygiene routine.
 This should include proper mouthwash use and regular professional cleansings in addition to brushing.

-Furthermore, there are also specific management tips that can be followed by women during puberty, pregnancy, post-partum, and menopause.
+Furthermore, there are also specific management tips that can be followed by women during puberty, pregnancy, and post-partum.

 Alternative Management Tips for Gum Problems